LJFloor/PunchoutUtils/README.md

 ```

 You can also deserialize to your custom model you use for your webshop or your ERP system.
 Your model should implement the `IPunchoutEntry` interface.
-It is also possible to inherit the `PunchoutEntry` model, since this class implements `IPunchoutEntry` as wellMake sure you map the correct fields to your model:
+It is also possible to inherit the `PunchoutEntry` model, since this class implements `IPunchoutEntry` as well.
+Make sure you map the correct fields to your model:
 ```csharp
 using PunchoutUtils.Attributes;